google-deepmind/mujoco/doc/unity.rst

    persisted.
 4. The MuJoCo state (for the joints that persisted) is set from the cache, and Unity transforms are synchronized.

-MuJoCo library has functionality for dynamic scene editing (through `mjSpec
-<https://mujoco.readthedocs.io/en/stable/programming/modeledit.html#model-editing>`_), however, this is not yet
-supported in the Unity plugin.
+MuJoCo has functionality for dynamic scene editing (through :ref:`mjSpec`), however, this is not yet supported in the Unity plugin.
 Therefore, adding and removing MuJoCo components causes complete scene recreation.
 This can be expensive for large models or if it happens frequently.
 We intend to lift this performance limitation to be in a future versions of the plugin.